Classic Motorcycle Build

 Is An Activator Needed For Anaerobic Sealer?

 The package instructions mention using an activator spray, or surface prep spray, which confuses some people.
-Permatex states that the activator spray is only needed when you are sealing porous surfaces.
+Permatex states that activator spray is only needed when you are sealing porous surfaces.

 I haven't given up on silicone gasket sealants.
 I still use them on automotive valve covers and water pumps and some other things, but nowhere oil related.
 No matter how carefully you apply it, there is always a risk of unwanted globs getting into the oil circuit.